-After spending some time in the presence of yet another top notch Yogi, I came to realize the importance of power, heat, and joint preservation.
+After spending some time in the presence of yet another top-notch Yogi, I came to realize the importance of power, heat, and joint preservation.

-Now i will leave it up to you to seek out the mobility exercises that foster those two attributes but today I want to address them from a cellular standpoint.
+Now I will leave it up to you to seek out the mobility exercises that foster those two attributes, but today I want to address them from a cellular standpoint.

-Let’s move on to power and heat: the primary source of heat in your body (all areas including muscles and joints) are the mitochondrial power houses.
+Let’s move on to power and heat: the primary source of heat in your body (all areas, including muscles and joints) are the mitochondrial powerhouses.
 They burn fat and oxygen in a similar fashion to the way your car burns gasoline and air to make energy.

-As we age, get stressed, eat poorly, sleep less or more poorly than we should, the raw materials the mitochondria use to make energy suffer.
-Then you suffer.
+As we age, get stressed, eat poorly, sleep less, or more poorly than we should, the raw materials the mitochondria use to make energy suffer.
+Then YOU suffer.
 One way to buffer against these problems is to provide “substrate” material that is used in energy generation.

 Toco Q is a unique mitochondrial formulation that will help support energy generation and let you turn up the heat on your performance.